Substance Abuse / Use Treatment

 Substance Abuse Treatment

 Substance abuse treatment at Equilibria always begins with a substance abuse counselor performing a thorough psychological evaluation of the individual, including assessment of current and past drug use, family composition, medical and psychological problems, relationships, work impact and overall quality of life and the impact that the drug or alcohol use has had.
-Gathering all of this information is important order to tailor the substance abuse treatment to the individual’s needs.
+Gathering all of this information is important in order to tailor the substance abuse treatment to the individual’s needs.

 Often included in substance abuse treatment is a relapse prevention component, helping the individual learn to manage their triggers to drug or alcohol use in more adaptive ways.
 Quite often, individual or group therapy are not enough for an individual trying to change these difficult patterns.
 Sometimes inpatient substance abuse treatment may be warranted depending on the severity and type of use.